 People often ask us if they should be using cork insulation for their heated concrete flooring.
 We tell them that many contractors & homeowners recommend that you insulate between an existing concrete slab & your new Electric Radiant Floor Heating System.
-Insulation is not required, but many customers like to install a "thermal break" while they are installing new floor heating.
+Insulation is not required, but many customers like to install a "thermal break" while they are installing new floor heating over a slab subfloor.
 Heat transfers to cold material, meaning warm objects or surfaces transfer heat to cold ones.
 An Insulating material on top of the slab and under the Electric Radiant Floor Heat elements will slow the transfer of heat from the heating elements into the bottom of the slab and effectively decrease the time it takes your floor warming system to warm the part your floor that matters.

 (An example of this would be adding a 1.5 Amp 180 watt Towel Warmer onto a Floor warming circuit of 10 amps / 1200 watts).

 This is based on the recommendation of thinset and grout manufacturers.
 Their products require a curing period before the masonry reaches its full strength.
 This process cannot be rushed by heating and apparently, the process can be adversely affected by the modest temperatures of the heating wires if they are turned on before 28 days (according to the thinset manufacturers).

 Since each WarmWire spool uses a specific wire size, extending a wire will risk premature failure and provide too little heat to the floor.